M.S. in Biomedical Forensic Sciences

 Internship and Career Opportunities

-An internship in a forensic setting is encouraged, and may be approved for academic credit depending on the number of hours and the nature of the work completed during the internship.
+An internship in a forensic setting is strongly encouraged, and may be approved for academic credit depending on the number of hours and the nature of the work completed during the internship.
 The work experience will supplement classroom learning, introduce the student to new skills and provide experience which will be beneficial to future career planning.
 Information about past laboratories and the process for applying to internships can be found here.

 Apply by July 31st!